ernestovega/MahjongScoring2/README.md

 # Mahjong Scoring 2

-Mahjong Scoring is my pet app since I started to learn Android by myself 7 years ago.
+Mahjong Scoring is my pet app since I started to learn Android in 2010.
 It was my first app and as you can imagine it worked, but the code was a big mess.
 This second version 6 years later is totally renewed.

 I've put a lot of care in the _User Experience_ and it's inspired in the Mahjong Madrid brand, but following the Material Design guidelines.